-What is the governing law or legislation for agency agreements in the UK?
+What is the law on agency agreements in the UK?

 The main laws that apply to agency agreements within the UK are:

-- Commercial Agents Regulations 1993, which implement the EU directive, Council Directive 86/653/EEC
+- Commercial Agents Regulations 1993 implementing the EU directive, Council Directive 86/653/EEC

 - Article 101 of the Treaty on the Functioning of the European Union